PROFILE

 Minister of Foreign Affairs and African

-Minister of Immigration and Public
+Minister of Mines and Energy--Yaya Dillo

 President of the National Assembly--Nassour